davideshay/vulnscan/README.md

 * **Vulngen** takes one additional parameter:
 	* REFRESH_ALL - set to "true" to have **Vulngen** refresh the vulnerability for all pods currently active in the cluster.
 If "false", will only scan for vulnerabilities those pods which haven't yet been scanned.
 * **Sbomgen** may need high memory requirements if you have very large images in your cluster.
 Images that are nearly 1GB may take a substantial amount of memory to generate the SBOM.
 I had seen nearly 10GB of memory usage at some points.
 You may want to set this to a lower limit and assess as needed. **Vulngen** has lower resource requirements, but can also consume significant memory when processing those same SBOMs.
 One of the reasons this whole process was split into 3 was to allow jobs to run at the right place, resourcewise in the cluster.
-* Right now all the jobs are set to only be run on platform amd64 nodes, since I was not able to get the psycopg3 driver running on arm64.
-This should be able to be fixed later.

 ### JobRunner deployment